NGC 5238: Classification

 In 1977, NGC 5238 was hypothesized to not be a single galaxy, but rather a pair of interacting galaxies.
 It was not until ten years later that a dedicated study of the galaxy's rotation curve was undertaken, showing that the galaxy is indeed a single galaxy.
 One of the two regions that was thought to be the nucleus of a galaxy was instead shown to be simply a large HII region around 100 pc in diameter.

 The morphological type of NGC 5238 has been the subject of some controversy.
 In 1979, the galaxy was classified as a barred spiral galaxy.
 Soon after, in 1984, the galaxy was included in a study of blue compact dwarf galaxies, incompatible with the classification of a barred spiral.
 However, the barred spiral classification was considered the correct classification for years.
 It was not until the mid 1990s that the galaxy was first recognized as a dwarf irregular galaxy.
 Even after this, the majority of studies recognized the galaxy as a spiral galaxy until 2015, when the classification of irregular finally became widely accepted.

 Appearance

-As it appears to us, NGC 5238 is tilted at an inclination of 39°.
+From Earth, NGC 5238 is tilted at an inclination of 39°.
 This 2013 estimate follows previous estimates of 30° in 1987, 37 ± 5° in 1992, and 47° in 1999 In the Spitzer 3.6 μm band, the semimajor axis of its angular size is 64.4", with an ellipticity of 0.201.

 NGC 5238 has two stellar streams: one umbrella-shaped one to its north, and another sparser overdensity of stars to its south.